liferay/liferay-docs/develop/tutorials/articles/android-apps-with-liferay-screens/14-rendering-web-content-android.markdown

 the site that contains your `JournalArticle` entities.

-If you need to use a default `groupId` in the rest of your app, but render another site's HTML, you can set the Web Content Display screenlet's `groupId` with the `app:groupId` attribute.
+If you need to use a default `groupId` in the rest of your app, but render another site's HTML, you can set the Web Content Display Screenlet's `groupId` with the `app:groupId` attribute.
 You can alternatively use the `setGroupId` method in the activity or fragment code that uses the Screenlet.